ConfederacyOfGaia/Gaia/zephyrlands.md

-# The Zephyrlands - Player's Guide
+# A Player's Guide To The Zephyrlands

 ## Overview

-*The Zephyrlands* refers to the western half of the continent, and it consists of several indepedent kingdoms.
-The kingdoms of the Zephyrlands were once united in a single vast empire, but that empire fell to Orcish invaders a hundred years ago.
+*The Zephyrlands* refers to the western half of the continent *Enda* of a world called *Corrin*, and it consists of several indepedent kingdoms.
+The kingdoms of the Zephyrlands were once united in a single vast empire, but that empire was destroyed Orcish invaders 50 years ago.

 Our story begins in one of these kingdoms: a large confederacy of autonomous cities and villages, collectively called *The Confederacy of Gaia* by the inhabitants.
 The overall culture of the confederacy has a vaguely 18th-century Japan feel to it; most people are farmers, ranchers, and herders, and live simple, rural lives in tune with the rhythms of the land and organized around the seasons.

 ## History

-From time immemorial, humans lived peacefully on the temperate lands of XXX, and eventually developed an advanced civilization.
+From time immemorial, humans lived peacefully on the temperate lands of western Enda, and eventually developed an advanced civilization.
 500 years ago, the great mage Augustine Gloomrend, called The Zephyr, conquered the kingdoms between the Sunbloom Mountains in the east and the Sinaran Ocean in the west, and, for 450 years, his family ruled *The Zephyrlands*, as they called it.
 The *Zephyran Emperors* ruled fairly, coorperating with the gnomish and elvish kingdoms and allowing their vassals to mostly govern themselves.
 They installed in their empire a veneration for nature, the cycle of the world mirrored the seasons, and *Zephyrans* lived close to the land.

 Then, 50 years ago, the *Great Devastation* crashed over the land:  Orcs came from the Sunbloom Mountains, crushing everything in their path, driving the gnomes of the eastern hills towards the sea, and toppling the Zephyran empire.
 The orcs destroyed the great cities, leaving broken masonry and burnt husks in their path, and slaughtered the imperial families.

-The Zephyrans slowly rebuilt from those ashes, and coalesced into several kingdoms:  Kylf, Mudor, Vella, and the Confederacy of Gaia.
+The Zephyrans slowly rebuilt from those ashes, and coalesced into several kingdoms:  Kylf, Muldr, Vella, and the Confederacy of Gaia.
 In the decades since the Great Devastation, these kingdoms have enjoyed a cautious peace, interspersed with border skirmishes, land disputes, and the occasional goblinoid raid.
 The gnomes never returned to their homelands; they settled throughout Gaia and Kylf, and have been an integral part of the fabric of Zephyran life.

-Before the Great Devastation, magic was plentiful and mages were powerful and respected, but, for some reason, the orcs targetting the institutions of magical learning, leaving the Zephyrlands bereft of thousands of years of magical lore and knowledge.
+Before the Great Devastation, magic was plentiful and mages were powerful and respected, but, for reasons unknown, the orcs targetting the institutions of magical learning, leaving the Zephyrlands bereft of thousands of years of magical lore and knowledge.

 The after effects of the Great Devastation are still felt everywhere, from the ruins of cities to the yearly Rememberence Days that every town and village maintains, commemorating the day they were overrun by the orc horde.